toukubo/new_os/Roles/OS/YourDailyWorkflow.md

 # How to Perform Daily Admin Routine
-You have to act in two personality.
-1. as you, and 2. as a role member ( role account ).
-We have the Account called "Admin Role" in basecamp. the todos assigned to it is team tasks. also you have your own account. the todos assigned to you ( your accoutn ) is also for you. details are explained as below.
+You have to action tasks on two accounts: 1.your account; 2.
+Admin Role We have the Account called "Admin Role" in basecamp. the to-dos assigned to it are tasked to Admin Team (that includes you).
+You also have your own account. the to-dos assigned under your name needs your action as well.

+Details are explained below:

 ## Daily Administrative Routine is self-assigned